 1. The proposed development is outside the village settlement boundary.
 As Core Policy 1 para 3, "Any proposed development outside the development limits, will be strictly controlled and will only be permitted where it benefits economic activity or extends the range of facilities available to the local communities."
-The PC does not consider the limited economic benefits or the provision of the MUGA and allotments substantial enough to overcome this strict control.

-&lt;sup>16 Planning Statement 4.10
+Planning Statement 4.10